Complete standalone app

 yaml

-# Single script (bare name → python-scripts/start_app.py)
+# Single script (bare name → app/scripts/python/start_app.py when bundled,

 post_export: start_app